Table of Contents[Hide][Show]

 This is the most common objection (besides the taste) to consuming organ meats, especially liver.
 Organs like heart and brain obviously don’t store toxins, but many people are afraid to eat liver or kidney because these organs filter toxins in the body.

 While organ meats do function as filters in the body, they don’t store the toxins.
-The job of organs like the liver is to remove toxins from the body, and as such, they store many fat soluble vitamins and nutrients needed to accomplish this task.
+The job of organs like the liver is to remove toxins from the body.
+To get this job done, the liver stores many fat soluble vitamins and nutrients which is why it’s such a nutrient-dense food.
+Toxins removed by the function of the liver reside in fatty tissues, not the liver itself.

 Too Much Vitamin A?